MicrosoftDocs/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Enable Answers

-Answers is enabled by default and visible to all users that have the Viva Engage Knowledge service plan assigned.
-Answers can be disabled and hidden from the Viva Engage Teams app.
-When disabled, Answers content can still be accessed through existing links, but users  can't contribute to threads or navigate the Answers experience.
+All users that have the Viva Engage Knowledge service plan assigned can view Answers, as it's on by default.
+You can turn it off so it's hidden from the Viva Engage Teams app.
+However, users can still access Answers content through existing links, but they can't contribute to threads or navigate the Answers experience.

 Only a Microsoft 365 Global admin can change Answers state of enablement.
 Here's how: